 - Abusive conduct

 New or expanded anti-harassment legislation in California, New York, New York City, Connecticut, Maine, Vermont and other states and cities is keeping #MeToo top of mind for employers and driving changes in how, who and how often they train employees on sexual harassment prevention.
-With the January 1, 2020 deadline only months away, California organizations with five or more employees should be taking steps now to ensure their sexual harassment training programs meets the state’s new requirements, while providing a learning experience for employees that is interactive, relevant to their workplace and promotes positive behavior and a safe, respectful culture.
+California organizations with five or more employees should be taking steps now to ensure their sexual harassment training programs meets the state’s new requirements, while providing a learning experience for employees that is interactive, relevant to their workplace and promotes positive behavior and a safe, respectful culture.